-Google trends: Humanities Computing and Digital Humanities.
+Figure 2 – Google trends: Humanities Computing and Digital Humanities.

 There are several possible interpretations of these changes.
 The term digital humanities came up during exchanges between the editors and their publishers at Blackwell.
 It was a sort of rebranding: using an expression that seemed to be easily understandable (though – hence? – not that well defined), so that the book could reach a large audience.
 The introductory text of the Companion and other researchers (myself included) implicated the rise of the World Wide Web, which. began to constitute a digitization of the “human record.”
 In this context, the intertwining of data and networking could be seen as a foundation of the digital humanities movement.
 The switch corresponds with an increase in the number of newcommers (like myself in 2008): as digital humanities proved a wider net than humanties computing had ever been.
 Whether this shift drove the adoption of digital practices or was driven by it can be debated.

-When Busa died a number of blogposts paid a tribute to his work, for instance by Stephen Ramsay Although Ramsay admits that Busa was part of a wider intellectual field, he claims for his importance and influence in Digital Humanities: “Perhaps the New Criticism was taking hold in some other part of the world, but for Busa, philology was the proper hermeneutical framework.” – a claim that situates the digital humanities in the conjunction of computers with a conservative European tradition, cautioning in advance later criticism of field.
+When Busa died a number of blogposts paid a tribute to his work, for instance by Stephen Ramsay.
+Although Ramsay admits that Busa was part of a wider intellectual field, he claims for his importance and influence in Digital Humanities: “Perhaps the New Criticism was taking hold in some other part of the world, but for Busa, philology was the proper hermeneutical framework.” – a claim that situates the digital humanities in the conjunction of computers with a conservative European tradition, cautioning in advance later criticism of the field.

 A counter-history of Digital Humanities?
 The example of the Annales School

 As Ramsay wrote in 2011, “Busa was one among the many who were striving to bring computer technology — then in its early infancy — to bear on humanistic problems back in the forties.
 Like most dh scholars today, he was part of a much wider intellectual network.”
 If we can admit that Busa was part of a wider intellectual field, why did his name became that central in Digital Humanities?
-Stephen Ramsay, quoting John Unsworth, seems to provide an answer: “Most disciplines can’t point to a founding moment, much less a divine one.” hile some fragments of this intellectual network are considered today as digital humanities others are not.
+Stephen Ramsay, quoting John Unsworth, seems to provide an answer: “Most disciplines can’t point to a founding moment, much less a divine one.”
+Beyond the divine argument, while some fragments of this intellectual network are considered today as digital humanities others are not.
 I will focus here on the French Annales School of history as an alternative and rarely considered tile in this historical mosaic.

 In 1959, two French historians published an article that was the first one in a major French speaking history journal dealing with what was not yet called in French ordinateur (computer) or informatique (computing).
 Using “mécanographie”, François Furet and Adeline Daumard are explaining how they were able to deal with a massive data set, the notarial records of the 18th Century.
 In 1961, in the same journal, two archaeologists cross-referenced two databases to yield more information on the Assyrian presence in Cappadocia.
 Less focused on text than Busa’s work, the French historians followed the Annales tradition of working with large statistical series.
-These scholars occasionally used the same computing facilities as Busa: the Euratom facilities in Ispra, Italy are explicitely mentioned by Garelli and Gardin as well as by Busa The use of mainframes and quantitative data fit quite well into the longue durée concept defined by Fernand Braudel A famous sentence by Le Roy Ladurie from an article in a French newsmagazine, Le Nouvel Observateur, described the future quantitative historian as necessarily a “programmer”.
+These scholars occasionally used the same computing facilities as Busa: the Euratom facilities in Ispra, Italy are explicitely mentioned by Garelli and Gardin as well as by Busa.
+The use of mainframes and quantitative data fit quite well into the longue durée concept defined by Fernand Braudel in 1958.
+A famous sentence by Le Roy Ladurie from an article in a French newsmagazine, Le Nouvel Observateur, described the future quantitative historian as necessarily a “programmer”.